 Master of Science in Medical Laboratory Sciences

 The George Washington University’s (GW) Master of Science in Health Sciences (MSHS) in Medical Laboratory Sciences (MLS) is a non-clinical online program designed for students who hold national certification as an MLT or MLS/MT/CLS, specialist or subject technologist.
 Guided by faculty who are actively practicing in the field, you’ll focus on strategic leadership practices and build an understanding of the intricacies of managing and leading a clinical laboratory.
+National certification as an MLT or MLS/MT/CLS, specialist, or subject technologist is required.
+Students with other certifications should contact 844-386-7323 for additional eligibility criteria.

 Learn More Today